-The Homeless Services Center, located at 2020-A 14th St N (Courthouse area) and operated by Path Forward, offers 50 year-round beds, five medical respite beds, and has an additional 35 slots from November 9 through April 3, 2021.
+The Homeless Services Center, located at 2020-A 14th St N (Courthouse area) and operated by Path Forward, offers 50 year-round beds, five medical respite beds, and has an additional 35 during the winter months.
 Other facilities have been designated to handle overflow in the event of extremely severe weather.
 During this period individuals seeking emergency shelter do not have to call ahead.
 They can just show up for shelter that night and then will coordinate with the Department of Human Services for intake the next business day.

 People staying at the shelter get a safe place to sleep as well as food, a hot shower, laundry facilities and access to a range of services through the Department of Human Services and community partners.

 The Department of Human Services Community Assistance Bureau (CAB) is the first call to make for help if you or someone you know is, or is at risk of, experiencing homelessness.
 We help Arlington residents find shelter, emergency food, housing and other vital services.
 Referrals can be made to all Arlington County shelters.

 - Arlington County Community Assistance Bureau – 703-228-1300